Cushing Island: History

 In 1623-24 English explorer Christopher Levett built a blockhouse on the island, part of 6000 acre granted him by the English King.
 Levett left behind a group of settlers to carry on after he returned to England.
 But the naval captain and adventurer never returned, and the fate of the men is unknown.
 After Levett's occupation the island was known as Andrews Island.
 Levett's early settlement earned him the sobriquet "the pioneer colonist in Casco Bay" from eminent Maine historian James Phinney Baxter.

 After a host of owners, in September 1734, Nathaniel Jones conveyed the island to Joshua Bangs.
 The island was then known as 'Bangs Island'.
 The name 'Bangs Island' will be found on maps from the period.
 In the late 1750s Ezekiel Cushing obtained the island from Bangs.
 In 1760, Bangs regained the island.
 The island was later conveyed to Jedediah Preble, Joshua Bangs' son-in-law after Bangs' death.
 Simeon Skillings, a relation of Preble's later lived on the island and purchased small parts of the land.
 Lemuel Cushing, a fourth cousin of Ezekiel Cushing purchased most of the island in 1859.
 Cushing then consolidated the holdings of the Preble's and the Skilling's, becoming the sole owner of the island.
 Born in Quebec, Canada, to Massachusetts emigrants, Lemuel Cushing planned to turn the island into a summer resort and built the Ottawa House hotel.
 Lemuel's son Francis Cushing formed the Cushing's Island Company in 1883 and hired Frederick Law Olmsted the same year to develop the island as a planned 'summer colony'.
 Olmsted designed the landscape of the island, along with architect John Calvin Stevens.

 The first Ottawa House was destroyed by fire and rebuilt in 1888.
 The second Ottawa House burned down in 1917 and was not rebuilt.

-The United States Army began acquiring land on the island in the 1890s to build Fort Levett, named for explorer Christopher Levett, the English explorer and first settler of what is now Portland, which eventually grew to 200 acres (0.8 km²).
+The United States Army began acquiring land on the island in the 1890s to build Fort Levett, named for explorer Christopher Levett, the English explorer and first settler of what is now Portland, which eventually grew to 200 acres (0.8 km2).
 (The island was initially known as Levett's Island, after the first English settler of Maine.
 Levett has been described by the eminent Maine historian James Phinney Baxter as "the first owner of the soil of Portland.")
 It was last used during World War II for coastal defense.
 That land was purchased by island residents in 1970.
 The island is now privately owned.

-The island has a US Coast Guard Cutter that bears its name, USCGC Cushing (WPB-1321), previously stationed in Mobile, AL and currently homeported in Atlantic Beach, North Carolina.
+The island has a US Coast Guard Cutter that bears its name, USCGC Cushing (WPB-1321), previously stationed in Mobile, AL, and homeported in Atlantic Beach, North Carolina.
+It decommissioned on March 8, 2017, and was sold to the Ukrainian Navy in 2018, being renamed the Sloviansk.
+The Sloviansk was sunk by the Russian Air Force at the start of the War in Ukraine on March 3, 2022.